lexibank/tlopo/out/vol3/chapter4.md

 </table>

-Blust associates Label wakir with PCEMP &ast;wakir 'kind of root'.
-However, there being no other Oceanic reflexes of this etymon, it seems likely that this is an irregular reflex of &ast;wakaR.
-Some Micronesian languages including Marshallese ɔkar, Chuukese war, wara-n, Carolinian _wār_ and Woleaian _wexaẓ_  point to a PMic variant _&ast;wakara-_ ([Bender et al. 2003](../references.md#source-Benderetal2003): 104), presumably inalienably possessed and reflected in Chuukese wara-n.[^8]
+Blust associates Label _wakir_ with PCEMP _&ast;wakir_ 'kind of root'.
+However, there being no other Oceanic reflexes of this etymon, it seems likely that this is an irregular reflex of _&ast;wakaR_.
+Some Micronesian languages including Marshallese _ɔkar_, Chuukese _wār_, _wāra-n_, Carolinian _wār_ and Woleaian _wexaẓ_  point to a PMic variant _&ast;wakara-_ ([Bender et al. 2003](../references.md#source-Benderetal2003): 104), presumably inalienably possessed and reflected in Chuukese _wāra-n_.[^8]

-Blust (ACD) also reconstructs a PEMP term &ast;wakaR-i 'root', which is reflected in a number of Oceanic languages.
-Although Blust (ACD) posits an apparent morpheme boundary between the root &ast;wakaR and an ending &ast;-i, he comments that the morphology of the longer form remains obscure, and does not suggest any meaning difference between &ast;wakaR and &ast;wakaR-i.
-It was probably an altemant inalienably possessed form.[^9]
+Blust (ACD) also reconstructs a PEMP term _&ast;wakaR-i_ 'root', which is reflected in a number of Oceanic languages.
+Although Blust (ACD) posits an apparent morpheme boundary between the root _&ast;wakaR_ and an ending _&ast;-i_, he comments that the morphology of the longer form remains obscure, and does not suggest any meaning difference between _&ast;wakaR_ and _&ast;wakaR-i_.
+It was probably an alternant inalienably possessed form.[^9]

 <a id="p-100"></a>